For those of you with one track minds…

 Instead, it’s an uplifting, thought-provoking, life-affirming evening that combines live storytelling with music – resulting in a kind of wild, inspirational mash-up of TED Talks and Desert Island Discs.

 Taking place every few months in the crumbling old beauty that is Wilton’s Music Hall, it sees an invited panel of Interesting People take to the stage to talk about a song that changed their lives.
-These interesting people span all careers and walks of life – in the past, they’ve included The Guilty Feminist Deborah Frances-White; author Lemn Sissay; doctor-diarist-comedian Adam Kay; food critic and jazz musician Jay Rayner; and singer Katie Melua (who, after releasing her debut album at the age of 19 and selling nearly 2 million copies in its first five months, presumably had at least 13 songs that changed her life).
+These interesting people span all careers and walks of life – in the past, they’ve included The Guilty Feminist Deborah Frances-White; author and poet Lemn Sissay; doctor-diarist-comedian Adam Kay; food critic and jazz musician Jay Rayner; and singer Katie Melua (who, after releasing her debut album at the age of 19 and selling nearly 2 million copies in its first five months, presumably had at least 13 songs that changed her life).
 And even if there’s a few names on the roster you don’t recognise, you might just come away with fresh perspectives or insights on topics that you never even knew you’d be interested in.

-Each of them will share their stories and what their chosen piece of music means to them, in an intimate and magical evening of storytelling.
+Each guest will share their stories and what their chosen piece of music means to them, in an intimate and magical evening of storytelling.
 And you’ll leave with a head full of other people’s life experiences, from the heartbreaking to the wonderful – as well as a few new songs for your playlist.

 You might want to take notes.